aniketGhetla/Master_Thesis_Football_Analytics/README.md

 The **GNN-based Tactical Recommender** built on these insights to propose interpretable, data-driven tactical adjustments.

 A key advancement of this work lies in the incorporation of a **Knowledge Graph (KG)** layer that models relationships between teams, formations, and tactical outcomes.
-By linking graph-based reasoning with statistical evidence, the KG enables **explainable tactical recommendations**, showing *why* a specific counter-strategy is suggested—rather than treating the model as a black box.
+By linking graph-based reasoning with statistical evidence, the KG enables **explainable tactical recommendations**, showing *why* a specific counter-strategy is suggested rather than treating the model as a black box.

 Key contributions include:
 - A **unified data ingestion pipeline** for multi-provider football datasets.